aaronlifshin/whysaurus/README.md

 5. Create a Whysaurus account

-6. Make your Whysaurus account an admin
+6. Make your local Whysaurus account an admin (Currently a different procedure than making a user admin on staging or production!)
-* In GoogleAppEngineLauncher, click SDK Console
-* Select Datastore Viewer from the left menu
+* Go to the local console at http://localhost:8000/console
 * Select WhysaurusUser from the Entity Kind drop-down menu and click list entries
-* Click on the key of your new Whysaurus account
+* Go to Datastore Viewer, click on the key for your user
-* Change Admin to true
-* Scroll down to click save
+* Set admin = true, click save
-* Click Flush Memcache
+* Flush memcache
+* Refresh browser